Printer Friendly Version Send

 }

-In the previous code, notice that you need to stop the Storyboard before you dynamically change the properties of its animation objects; otherwise, an error will occur.
+In the preceding code, notice that you must stop the Storyboard before you dynamically change the properties of its animation objects; otherwise, an error will occur.
 In this example, it might not be desirable to stop an animation on one rectangle so that the animation can start on another rectangle.
 Perhaps you want both animations to run at the same time.
 However, you cannot use the same animation object to run two separate animations at the same time, because there is only one TargetName.
 This does not mean that you are back to creating a separate Storyboard for every object.
 Instead, you need one Storyboard for each animation that you want to run concurrently (synchronously).
 The following example is similar to the previous one, except that it contains three Storyboard objects instead of one.
-When you click a rectangle, the script looks for a Storyboard that is not currently in use and uses that one to create the animation.
+When you click a rectangle, the event handler looks for a Storyboard that is not currently in use and uses that one to create the animation.

 <StackPanel Orientation="Horizontal">